Warnings: vomiting, Wei Wuxian’s general trauma.

 He saw her back shudder at the sound of his voice.
-He heard her gasp, saw before she even turned around the tears that would shine in her eyes.
+He heard her gasp, and saw before she even turned around the tears that would shine in her eyes.
 They were no less hard to face, once she did look back at him.

 He heard the lovely way she called his name, “A-Xian,” and wondered in free-falling relief that he had ever thought she would instead scream it in anger.

 The circle of her arms, much more familiar than her brother’s, felt like being back home.
-Wei Wuxian did not cry, though he thought he should, while she sobbed against his shoulder.
+Wei Wuxian did not cry, though he thought that he should, while she sobbed against his shoulder.
 He left that duty to Jiang Cheng standing by them, who smiled through embarrassed tears and patted both of their backs without fully touching them.

 I’m home, he thought, touching her frail neck.